I Let My Sister Study More Than Me So She Could Ruin My Family's Life Just To Get Married

 But working as a photographer, after reporting news in the trickiest of situations had made me stronger.
 I was open to any challenges in life.
 I thought to myself — I am just 26 and if I could complete the course soon, I could work as an associate or shoot my own film asap to keep my family at ease.

-However, what happened next with my family wasn't a part of the plan.Share
+However, what happened next with my family wasn't a part of the plan.Share this quote

 I have a habit of keeping my phone on silent because it gets disturbing at shoots.
 My friends and family hate it, but anyway… I got 18 missed calls from home that day.
 I called maa back instantly but my distant cousin who had just arrived in Delhi few days ago kept answering the phone.
 Which was odd.